-Mr. Finn’s experience has run the gamut from securities class actions to contractual disputes and competition cases for clients in a wide-range of industries, including finance and banking, transportation, energy, entertainment and health care.
+Mr. Finn’s experience has run the gamut from securities class actions to significant contractual disputes and competition cases for clients in a wide-range of industries, including finance and banking, transportation, energy, entertainment and health care.
 He has litigated cases in state and federal trial and appellate courts, and has extensive arbitration experience.
 He also has advised on corporate monitorship and other large-scale government settlement compliance matters.

 Mr. Finn also devotes time to pro bono matters.
 As an assistant federal defender secondee in the Southern District of New York, Mr. Finn successfully defended criminal defendants in negotiations with the U.S. Attorneys’ Office and at trial.
 Mr. Finn also has successfully represented, and continues to represent, indigent clients seeking asylum in the United States.

 SELECTED REPRESENTATIONSSecurities Litigation

 - Venator Materials PLC, a UK-based chemicals company, in ongoing securities class actions in state and federal courts arising from its 2017 IPO spin off from Huntsman Corporation.

 - Numerous investment banking firms, including Goldman Sachs, J.P.
 Morgan and Citi, in putative class and individual actions brought under the Securities Act of 1933 in state and federal courts around the country arising from underwriting of initial and secondary public offerings by numerous issuers.

 - Anheuser-Busch Companies, in shareholder litigation arising from the company’s 2020 acquisition of Craft Brew Alliance.